 Cautions from critics

 For years, cruise industry critics warned passengers that the deals came at a high, and often unseen, price.
 Cruise lines didn’t just dodge most American taxes by registering their ships elsewhere, but they paid their crew substandard wages.
 What’s more, they said, safety on board some vessels was iffy, with reports of sexual assaults and passengers falling overboard.
+Adding to these mounting concerns, there were unsettling reports of passengers encountering expired food items, shedding light on yet another disconcerting aspect of the cruise experience.

 But the blanket arguments against cruising will fade as these incidents — though relatively rare — are more openly and systematically disseminated by the lines themselves.